Hossein Zamehran

-Hossein "Farzad" Zamehran (حسین زامهران) is an Iranian football forward who plays for Nassaji in the Iran Pro League.
+Hossein Zamehran (حسین زامهران) is an Iranian football forward who plays for Nassaji in the Iran Pro League.

 Club career

 Zamehran started his professional career with Payam Mashhad in 2009 while he promoted to first team by Davoud Mahabadi.
 He made his debut for Payam in 2010–11 season.
-Later he moved to Siah Jamegan in Division 2.
+Later, he moved to Siah Jamegan in Division 2.
 After shining with Mashadi side in Division 2, he joined Mes Sarcheshmeh.
-In summer 2013 he joined newly established side, Padideh.
+In summer 2013, he joined newly established side, Padideh.
 He was part of Padideh in promoting to Pro League in 2014.
-In 2014–15 season he failed in making any appearances for Padideh, so he joined to Siah Jamegan with a loan contract until end of the season in winter transfer window.
+In the 2014–15 season, he failed in making any appearances for Padideh, so he joined to Siah Jamegan with a loan contract until end of the season in winter transfer window.
 He scored 4 times in 10 matches for Siah Jamegan and helped them to promoting to Pro League.
-In Summer 2015 he moved to Siah Jamegan permanently with a contract until 2016.
+In summer 2015, he moved to Siah Jamegan permanently with a contract until 2016.
 He made his professional debut in 2-1 loss against Esteghlal on July 30, 2015 where he used as a substitute for Reza Enayati.
-In his 2nd appearance for Siah Jamegan, he scored against Naft Tehran in 1-0 win.
+In his second appearance for Siah Jamegan, he scored against Naft Tehran in 1-0 win.